MustardJoe/nasa-api-pt2/README.md

 10/15/2019
 things are shaping up but...
 I need something like the 'withFetch.js' file in the rick & morty thing.
 My nasa-api is like the rickandmortyapi.js.  need the withFetch equivalent.

+10/21/2019
+haven't worked on this for a while (job applications and PRGE).
+Got ApodComp to render on page with static data.
+Deciding not to use withFetch format.
+Will need to work on loading part later.  working on getting ApodComp to render with dynamic default (ie, load with 'today's' data, not dummy data)